noahats/noahats.github.io/index.md

 2. Turning the VM into a honeypot
    - Two deliberate exposures:
      * Network Security Group: deleted the default rule that only permitted RDP and replaced it with a single custom inbound rule               (prefixed DANGER_ for clarity) written as such:
-       - Source: Any, Source port: Any, Destination: Any, Destination port: *, Protocol: Any, Priority: 100.
+       - Source: Any, Source port: Any, Destination: Any, Destination port: Any, Protocol: Any, Priority: 100.
 Every Azure warning this rule throws is what we are looking for.
      * Host firewall: RDP'd into the VM and disabled Windows Defender Firewall across Domain, Private, and Public profiles via wf.msc.
    - Verified end-to-end exposure by ping-ing the VM's public IP from a local terminal and confirming ICMP replies, proof that the             network path was wide open before any logging was wired up.